"Self-discipline is the ability to make yourself do what you should do, when you should do it."

 The Feel of Discipline

 This is not forcing, which feels tight and combative.
-True discipline feels like a steady current carrying you forward.
+True discipline feels like a steady current carrying us forward.

-You can sense the difference between discipline that serves your growth and discipline that serves your ego.
-The first feels grounding and clarifying.
-The second feels performative and exhausting, draining your energy.
+We can sense the difference between discipline that serves our growth and discipline that serves our ego.
+The first feels grounding.
+The second feels performative and draining.

 Discipline and Freedom

 A paradox: discipline creates freedom.
-The undisciplined man is not free—he's controlled by moods, impulses, and circumstances.
+The undisciplined man is controlled by moods, impulses, and circumstances.

-This is why the Knight trains—not because training is pleasant, but because it builds capacity.
-The musician who practices gains the freedom to play.
-The athlete who trains gains the freedom to perform.
-The Knight who disciplines his will gains the freedom to act in alignment with his code.
+The Knight trains not because training is pleasant, but because it builds capacity.
+The musician who practices gains freedom to play.
+The athlete who trains gains freedom to perform.
+The Knight who disciplines his will gains freedom to act in alignment with his code.

 Discipline is not the opposite of freedom.
-It is the foundation and the pathway.
+It is the foundation.

 Discipline and Consistency

 The secret is consistency, not intensity.
-The Knight who trains daily builds more capacity than the one who trains intensely once a month or only when inspired.
+The Knight who trains daily gets stronger than one who goes hard once a month then disappears.
 Showing up matters more than showing off.

 Discipline grows through small commitments kept, not grand gestures.
-Every time you do what you said you would—even something small—you build trust in yourself, which is key for growth.
-Each broken commitment erodes that trust, making the next promise harder to keep.
+Every time we do what we said we would, we build trust in ourselves.
+Each broken commitment erodes that trust.

-The Loser's pattern is to make big promises and break them.
+The Critic watches others train and finds fault with their form.
 The Mercenary trains hard but without heart.
-The mature Knight makes realistic commitments and keeps them, building capacity to serve what matters most to him.
+The Mature Knight makes realistic commitments and keeps them, building capacity to serve what matters most.

 Discipline and Rest

 True discipline includes rest.
-The Knight who trains without recovery breaks down sooner or later.
-The discipline to stop is as important as the discipline to push forward.
+The Knight who trains without recovery breaks down.
+The discipline to stop matters as much as the discipline to push forward.

 We often think discipline means never stopping.
 But that's compulsion, not discipline.
-Real discipline knows when to work and when to recover, when to push and when to listen to the body.
+Real discipline knows when to work and when to recover.

-The mature Knight's discipline is sustainable.
-He can maintain it over years because it includes what he needs to keep going strong.
-His training serves his capacity, not his image.
+The Mature Knight's discipline is sustainable.
+He can keep it up for years because it includes what he needs to stay in the game.

 Cultivating Discipline

-Start small: Build follow-through with small commitments you can keep.
+Start small: Build follow-through with small commitments we can keep.

-Connect to purpose: Know why you're training.
+Connect to purpose: Know why we're training.
 Discipline without meaning is hollow.

-Show up consistently: Do the work whether you feel like it or not.
+Show up consistently: Do the work whether we feel like it or not.
 Motivation follows action.

-Accept imperfection: You will fail.
+Accept imperfection: We will fail.
 The discipline is in returning, not in never falling.

-Serve something greater: Let your discipline serve your code, not just your ego.
+Serve something greater: Let our discipline serve our code, not just our ego.

-Build trust in yourself: Each commitment kept strengthens your capacity for the next, and deepens self-respect.
+Build trust in ourselves: Each commitment kept strengthens our capacity and deepens self-respect.

 Inquiry